bloodmc/GriefDefenderDoc/docs/guide/basic/flag-definitions-gui.md

-## Admin

 Admins are given full control to add/remove/customize flag definitions.

 To add a flag definition to an existing delivered minecraft preset, open the `./presets/minecraft.conf` file.
-Within this section, you will see 2 delivered groups 'admin' and 'user'.
+Within this section, you will see 2 delivered groups `admin` and `user`.

+All flag definitions located within the `admin` group are accessible by only admins.
+This is due to the `admin-group` setting be set to `true`.
+All flag definitions located within the `user` group are accessible by all users.
+You can add/remove/move flag definitions as you please and even create new preset files from scratch which will get read when GUI is loaded.

 ### Add new flag definition